Popovers Deep Dive

 - Keyboard navigation (arrow keys, hotkeys)

-- Automatic key binding from Commands
+- Automatic key binding discovery from Commands — menu items that specify a

-- Mouse support
+Commandautomatically display the correct keyboard shortcut - Mouse support

 - Separator lines via